You can email me

 In Firefox and Opera, site-specific permissions are requested when extensions are installed or updated.
 Chrome does not have this step on installation, and reports that this extension has access to sites you visit (as it does with all extensions).
 In any case, this extension limits itself to pages at the relevant domains, and does not access any other sites you visit.

-If you wish to view the code that powers this extension, the repository is hosted on Github.
-You may see it at https://github.com/beingmrkenny/WikimediaRedirect.
+If you want to view the code that powers this extension, the repository is at https://github.com/beingmrkenny/WikimediaRedirect.

 Dates refer to when the extension was submitted for review.
 Actual availability dates may vary due to different browsers’ review procedures.